sys4-fr/playereffects/README.md

 * `hfast`: Makes you faster for 10s.
 This is a hidden effect and is not exposed to the HUD.
 * `highjump`: Increases your jump height for 20s.
 * `fly`: Gives you the `fly` privilege for a minute.
 You keep the privilege even when you die.
 Better don’t mess around with this privilege manually when you use this.
+* `regen`: Gives you a half heart per second 10 times (5 hearts overall healing).
+This is an example of a repeating effect.
+* `slowregen`: Gives you a half heart every 15 seconds, 10 times (5 hearts overall healing).
+This is an example of a repeating effect.
 * `blind`: Tints the whole screen black for 5 seconds.
 This is highly experimental and will be drawn over many existing HUD elements.
 In other words, prepare your HUD to be messed up.
 * `null`: Tries to apply an effect which always fails.
 This demonstrates the failure of effects.